WalleyBank

 3D icons were replaced with 2D versions to match the platform’s modern aesthetic, improving visual consistency and reinforcing a clean, trustworthy interface.

-With these major design changes complete, the rest of WalleyBank was built in Figma.
-And from this, the first user prototype was ready for user testing…
+With these major design changes complete, the first user prototype was ready for user testing…

 Usability testing: Round 1